python-trio/trio/docs/source/reference-core.rst

     In advanced use cases you can also pass a custom `contextvars` context to ``nursery.start_soon(child, context=context)``.

-    That's an advanced use case, and you probably won't need that easily, but now you know in case you need that in the future.
+    That's an advanced use case that you probably won't need, but now you know why that keyword argument exists!

     You will also learn about how to use these `contextvars` with threads later here in the docs.